paulveillard/cybersecurity-oauth/OAuth-fundamentals.md

 OAuth is a complex security protocol composing an accurate flow between four different roles and several components and steps to send information to each other.
 The two major steps of OAuth transactions are: issuing and using/validating tokens.
 Besides issuing and validating tokens there are other two steps, redirecting to URIs and refreshing tokens.
 Following are the main components involved in the OAuth 2.0 flow.

-The OAuth 2.0 roles
+### The OAuth 2.0 roles

+    - resource owner.
-    resource owner An entity granting access to the protected resources.
+    An entity granting access to the protected resources.
-    When it’s a person, it is referred to as an end-user. resource server The server hosting the protected resources, capable of accepting and responding to protected resource requests using access tokens. client An application making protected resource requests, on behalf of the resource owner and with its authorization. authorization server The server issuing access tokens to the client, after successfuly authenticating the resource owner and obtaining authorization.
+    When it’s a person, it is referred to as an end-user.

+    - resource server The server hosting the protected resources, capable of accepting and responding to protected resource requests using access tokens.

+    - client An application making protected resource requests, on behalf of the resource owner and with its authorization.

+    - authorization server The server issuing access tokens to the client, after successfuly authenticating the resource owner and obtaining authorization.